-Pathé is a national cinema chain with locations in every major Dutch city, also right in downtown Groningen.
+Pathé is a national cinema chain with locations in every major Dutch city, also right in the city centre of Groningen.
 The cinema features mostly mainstream films and blockbusters, and in addition shows so-called PAC-films, which cater to a foreign film-and-art house-loving public.
-Pathé has events related to streaming sport events; opera; theater; gaming; music; documentaries; Bollywood; Turkish movies; and PAC-alternative cinema.
+Pathé has events related to streaming sport events opera, theater, gaming, music, documentaries, Bollywood, Turkish movies, and PAC-alternative cinema.
 The events are in particular days, so those genres are not daily happenings.
-Sometimes movies have a discount for students as 1-2 euro from the original price, however the normal ticket price is 10,50.
-What is common for Pathé, that you will get a comfy chair, you are allowed to drink beer and eat during the screening.
-Pathé has topics as Ladies Night; Gay Night; film marathons and the tickets are slightly cheaper.
+Sometimes movies have a discount for students (Monday is Student Day, so movies for €9), however the normal ticket price is about €12 (depending on time, 2D/3D).
+Comfort Pathé is that you will get a comfy chair and you are allowed to drink beer and eat during the screening.
+Pathé has topics as Ladies Night, Gay Night and movie marathons.

-Kinopolis Groningen is located at the Euroborg which is best known as the stadium of local soccer pride- FC Groningen.
+Kinepolis Groningen is located at the Euroborg which is best known as the stadium of local soccer pride- FC Groningen.
 It’s located around ten minutes by bike from the city center.
 The price for a ticket differs: normal price is about €12, but if you have a FC Groningen or Noorderpoort card it is cheaper.
 Tuesday is Student Night so then there is a discount for students!
 They have some of the newest movies but also some older movie screenings.
-You can get some snacks and enjoy your beer meanwhile the screening.
-It is quieter, so it is good for true movie lovers who do not want to be interrupted by kids and snack sounds.
+You can get some snacks and enjoy your beer during the movie.
+It is quieter, so it is good for true movie lovers who do not want to be interrupted by kids or snack sounds.

-Groningen Forum Cinema
+Groninger Forum Cinema

-Vera Cinema is some alternative cinema projections in Groningen.
+Vera Cinema is an alternative cinema projection in Groningen.
 The Zienema group independently takes care of weekly film screenings, usually on Tuesdays.
 Collectively they set up the film program, assemble the film when necessary and take care of their own publicity.
 The evening itself is also entirely taken care of by the group: in a small amount of time the concert hall is built into a cinema where everyone can enjoy very diverse movies in a relaxed atmosphere.
-In addition, they run the bar and cash register on the evening itself.
-Sometimes, Vera organizes secret cinema that is basically having a cinema projection at a spot and a film that you don’t expect as a factory.
-As well, usually, in September, Vera organizes an open-air cinema called Zienemaan & Sterren.
+Sometimes, Vera organizes secret cinema which is basically having a cinema projection at a spot and a film that you don’t expect as a factory.
+In addition, usually in September, Vera organizes an open-air cinema called Zienemaan & Sterren.

 What about going to one of the oldest cinemas in the Netherlands?

 Yes, there is one, but near Groningen.
 It is in Stadskanaal.
-The cinema is called Smoky and the setting inside is preserved as from 70s-80s- You can see it here.
-In fact, Smoky Stadskanaal is one of the oldest cinemas in the Netherlands.
-The price of the cinema is 10 euro for a screening in the evening.
+The cinema is called Smoky and the setting inside is preserved as from the 70s-80s.
+Smoky Stadskanaal is one of the oldest cinemas in the Netherlands.
+The price of a regular movie is €12 for a screening in the evening.
 If you would like to see a 3D movie then you will pay €13,50 in the evening.